mnot/I-D/rfc5785bis/draft.md

-A well-known URI is a URI {{!RFC3986}} whose path component begins with the characters "/.well-known/", and whose scheme is "HTTP", "HTTPS", or another scheme that has explicitly been specified to use well- known URIs.
+A well-known URI is a URI {{!RFC3986}} whose path component begins with the characters "/.well-known/", and whose scheme is "HTTP", "HTTPS", or another scheme that has explicitly been specified to use well-known URIs.

 Applications that wish to mint new well-known URIs MUST register them, following the procedures in Section 5.1.